-Warrants issued in return for services fall within scope of IFRS 2.
-The financial liability component is measured at fair value and charged to the Consolidated Statement of Income.
+Warrants issued in return for services fall within scope of IFRS 2 and are classified as a share-based payment.
+The share-based payment is measured at fair value and charged to the Statement of comprehensive income.
 There is no remeasurement of fair value.